pimterry/docker-selenium-chrome-ftp/README.md

 To use it, run:

 ```
+sudo docker pull pimterry/selenium-chrome-ftp
-docker run -p 4444:4444 -p 21:21 fe1a9c
+sudo docker run -p 4444:4444 -p 21:21 pimterry/selenium-chrome-ftp
 ```

 You can then connect to the FTP server on port 21 locally, and Selenium on port 4444.

+Files should be written into the /uploaded folder, which is available on the server at /var/ftp/uploaded.

-The FTP server allows full anonymous access for reading and uploading (within a chroot in the container).
-This fine for local development, but is a reasonable security risk otherwise.
+Note that the FTP server allows full anonymous access for reading and uploading (within a chroot in the container).
+This is fine for local development, but is a reasonable security risk otherwise.
 Do not expose this to the internet!